ArthurClemens/mithril-hookup/README.md

       () => {
         return computeExpensiveValue(count)
       },
-      [count] // only calculate when count is updated )
+      [count] // only recalculate when count is updated )
     // ...
   }